Pharap/FixedPointsArduino/README.md

   - Any unmodified code must carry the same Apache 2.0 licence.
 - You may not use any trademarks owned by the licensor.

+## Conditional Compilation

+These are symbols you can define prior to library inclusion to alter the behaviour of the library.

+- `FIXED_POINTS_USE_NAMESPACE`: Define this to wrap all classes and functions in the namespace `FixedPoints`.
+Useful for preventing naming conflicts.

 ## Contents
 This library supplies two core types and sixteen type aliases.

+### Defines

+- `FIXED_POINTS_NAMESPACE`: The namespace used by FixedPoints.
+This is empty unless `FIXED_POINTS_USE_NAMESPACE` is defined prior to inclusion.
+- `FIXED_POINTS_DETAILS`: An infrastructure macro that should not be used in user code.
+It is safe to undefine this if it is causing problems.
+- `FIXED_POINTS_BEGIN_NAMESPACE`: An infrastructure macro that should not be used in user code.
+It is safe to undefine this if it is causing problems.
+- `FIXED_POINTS_END_NAMESPACE`: An infrastructure macro that should not be used in user code.
+It is safe to undefine this if it is causing problems.

 ### Core Types:
 The core types are provided by `FixedPoints.h`.